ejeong0303/Visual_Programming/project1.2D Solar system, Robot Arm, Windmill, Clock/README.md

 7. Blackhole
    - used the rotation method to implement the blackhole
    - used random colors to express the glittering effect of the stars
-   - stars swirls into the center of the screen
+   - stars swirl into the center of the screen
    - 1000 stars are created every run
    - sound effect added for the blackhole
    - new stars are created if more than 50% of the stars reach the center of the screen